PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 model , Laboratoire Statistique et Genome, Universite Evry Val d'Essonne, Evry, 2009
 3. HUDSON, WON SUN KIM, KEATLEY, Series of Discrete State Processes: With an Application to Modelling Flowering Synchronisation with Respect to Climate Dynamics, 2019
+4. BERCHTOLD, Estimation of the Mixture Transition Distribution Model .
+1999, Technical Report no. 352, Department of Statistics, University of Washington